 We talk to a fitness enthusiast on how to cut costs on gym memberships and fitness classes in Singapore.

-Fitness enthusiast and creative director, June Thein, 33, works out at least five times a week.
+Fitness enthusiast and creative director, June Thein, who works out at least five times a week.
 She’s been through it all – gym memberships, fitness trends, studio packages and personal training sessions.

 Here are her top four tips on how to stay fit in Singapore for less:

 “If you’re looking for diversity in your workouts and not looking to commit to a long-term single gym membership, multi-gym passes like KFit and ClassPass are definitely the way to go.
 They offer quite a range of fitness studios and programmes,” she says.

 “The only pitfall is that classes can get booked out and you’re limited to a certain number every month.”
 KFit’s Fitness Pass is priced at $89 for the first month and $99 for every subsequent month for ten sessions each month, while ClassPass is priced at $99 per month after the first month’s free trial.